00f2ff/duncan.lol/ideas.md

 - notion-to-md package supports custom transformers: https://github.com/souvikinator/notion-to-md#custom-transformers
 - things to keep in mind with next-mdx-remote: https://github.com/hashicorp/next-mdx-remote#caveats

+Do I need this or does it work differently with the hashicorp lib? https://mdxjs.com/docs/extending-mdx/#using-plugins

 ## Bugs

 - [x] .mdx files don't have target="\_blank" links